+Home Phone:

+FAX #:

+E-Mail:

-(Please Print or Type) Name: Home Phone: Work Phone: FAX #: E-Mail: Why do you want to serve on the Independent Citizens' Oversight Committee?
+Why do you want to serve on the Independent Citizens' Oversight Committee?
+Use the image of the image of expertise or experience that you think would be helpful to the committee?
 Do you have any special area of expertise or experience that you think would be helpful to the committee?

 If you have served on other school district, city or community committees please list and briefly describe your role: